Diagram showing how light focuses where the eye used to be, before the abnormal myopic growth started.

 Book A Myopia Control Appointment

-Phone 42618855 or use our contact page and ask for a new patient eye exam and we'll start your myopia control journey.
+Book a new patient exam and we'll start your myopia control journey.

 Research & Further Reading: